Dino-Riders: Comics

-Apart from the miniature comics included with each of the dinosaur toys, Marvel released a 3-part miniseries of Dino-Rider comics.
+Apart from the miniature comics included with each of the dinosaur toys, Marvel Comics released a three-part miniseries of Dino-Rider comics.
 The comics' storylines were considered to be much darker than the cartoon, sometimes focusing on conflicts between the Valorians.
-For instance, one storyline involves Questar being accused of murdering his jealous, scheming brother, Tark.
+For instance, one storyline involves Questar being accused of murdering his brother Tark.
+Tark was captured by the Rulons and made into a human/dinosaur hybrid in the storyline following Questar's trial.

 The first comic book issue, "The Path", was released in February 1989 and was 23 pages long.
 A Dino-Riders Annual was later released as a hardcover book that contained both the first and second issues in one collection.

+Development

+The concept was created by Tyco's marketing vice president Jim Allie who wanted to create a toyline that would combine dinosaurs and action figures, according to Warren Bosch, he came up with the idea that aliens visited Earth in the ancient past and combined their technology with the dinosaurs' natural abilities.

+Development for the story was given to comic book writer Gerry Conway and his wife Carla.
+The latter stated:

 Film adaptation

-In October 2015, Tracking Board reported that Mattel has teamed with Solipsist Film to develop a live action Dino-Riders movie with Alissa Phillips and Stephen L’Heureux producing.
+In October 2015, Tracking Board reported that Mattel was working with Solipsist Film to develop a live-action Dino-Riders film with Alissa Phillips and Stephen L'Heureux producing.
 As of 2018, there is no indication in the media that the film is going forward.